 Morning Light is a toy and packaging manufacturer in Dongguan, China.
 In 2019, the factory established a Child Friendly Space (CFS) within its premises with support from The Centre.
-Since then, it has continued to run the space to support parent workers in need of childcare and to provide an opportunity for left-behind children to reunite with their parents over the summer.
+Since then, it has continued to run the space to support parent workers in need of childcare and to provide an opportunity for left-behind children to reunite with their parents during the summer.
 Close to 50 children attend the free space each year, bringing immense relief to parents.
 The factory has enjoyed numerous business improvements because of this initiative.
 In the interview below, Morning Light’s Human Resource Manager Huang Man discusses their experiences in detail.

 1. What prompted you to take part in the CFS programme in the first place?